 Arrival & Departure

-On the Antarctic Peninsula Basecamp Cruise, guests enjoy offered activities free of charge, including hiking, snowshoeing, photo workshops, camping, kayaking, mountaineering as well as the standard included shore excursions and Zodiac cruises.
+On the Antarctica Basecamp cruise, guests enjoy offered activities free of charge, including hiking, snowshoeing, photo workshops, camping, kayaking, mountaineering as well as the standard included shore excursions and Zodiac cruises.

 Enjoy several possibilities to be active ashore with easy, moderate and more demanding walks in the vicinity of the landing sites.
 The aim is to offer two hikes per day, each two-three hours long during morning and/or afternoon landings (lunches on board).
 Bring a proper pair of hiking boots and gaiters.
 Rubber boots suitable for hiking will be provided.
 Hikes will be guided by experienced expedition guides.